cainus/ReadableKafkaBatchStream/README.md

 #ReadableKafkaBatchStream

-A node.js stream for reading from a Kafka queue
+A node.js stream for reading from a Kafka queue.

+This Readable stream emits arrays of buffers.
+The buffers are the contents of your kafka queue, and the arrays represent a "batch" of these buffers, because Kafka requests items from the queue in batches, and doesn't mark its progress in the queue until an entire batch is complete.

+(Unfortunately the batching nature of Kafka makes it impossible for the Readable stream to just emit messages one at a time, making this a slightly more difficult Stream to deal with.)

 ##Usage
 This example prints your kafka queue to the screen.